 Whatever the case may be, you'll want to protect yourself and keep your spouse from being able to clean out any joint accounts you have together.
 If you fear your spouse doing this, you can protect yourself by opening accounts in your name alone, remove half the funds from the joint accounts, and deposit them into your new accounts.

-If you have savings accounts, money market accounts, or any type investment accounts and you fear your spouse will tamper with those, you should consider having the accounts frozen.
+If you have savings accounts, money market accounts, or any type of investment accounts, and you fear your spouse will tamper with those, you should consider having the accounts frozen.
 Of course, you'll want to discuss any action you plan to take regarding joint financial accounts with your attorney.

 Before you separate, if possible, it's best to pay off and close all joint credit accounts.
 Closing them before divorce proceedings will keep both you and your spouse from using the account and running up charges that you may later be held responsible for.